bobshort4bobby4/Flipping-Tiles-Game-PP2/README.md

   (min-height:596px and max-height:767px),
   (min-height:768px and max-height:850px).

-  The responsive testing tools included within the Google Chrome browserand the edge browsers was used to test these, all display correctly.
+  The responsive testing tools included within the Google Chrome  and the Edge browsers were used to test these, all display correctly.

-  I also used the device specific tool within chrome to test a number of devices representng a wide range of device types.
+  I also used the device specific tool within these browsers to test a number of devices representng a wide range of device types.
+  The results are given below.

   |Device          |  Result  Portrait           |         Result Landscape      |